 The Set Today

-Fifty-five years after its original release, ‘56 Topps baseball card set still remains one of the most charming and popular sets every made by Topps.
-The cards are worth collecting not only because they evoke a nostalgic era, but also because they're the last vestige of Topps' early art.
+The 1956 Topps baseball card set still remains one of the most charming and popular sets every made.
+The cards are worth collecting not only because they evoke a nostalgic era, but also because they’re the last vestige of Topps’ early art.

 5 Tips For Collectors